Tim-Mer/urban-couscous/README.md

 To run normally

-$ source ./run.sh
+$ ./run.sh

 To run using previously acquired user_games.json

-$ source ./run.sh JSON
+$ ./run.sh JSON

 To run hiding sensitive info

-$ source ./run.sh HIDE
+$ ./run.sh HIDE

 To run using VSCode debug

-$ source ./run.sh DEBUG
+$ ./run.sh DEBUG

+To run only searching for games with less than 60 minutes of playtime

+$ ./run.sh TIME_PLAYED

 You can also look into the run.sh script to see how to run manually and can get help using the following: